Yisroel ben Shmuel of Shklov

 Yisroel ben Shmuel Ashkenazi of Shklov (ישראל משקלוב; c.
-1770 – May 22, 1839) was a Lithuanian Jewish Talmudist, one of a group of Talmudical scholars of Shklov who were attracted to Vilna by Rabbi Elijah ben Solomon Zalman, known as the Vilna Gaon (1720–97).
-He was one of "the last arrivals," and attended upon the Gaon as a disciple for less than a year.
+1770 – May 22, 1839) was a Lithuanian Jewish Talmudist, one of a group of Talmudical scholars of Shklov, He was among "the last arrivals drawn to Vilna by the Vilna Gaon (1720–1797; Rabbi Elijah ben Solomon Zalman).
+He served the Gaon for nearly a year, and helped organize some of his teachings for publication.

-He gained the Vilna Gaon's confidence, and was chosen to arrange for publication the Gaon's commentary to the first two parts of the Shulchan Aruch.
+He was selected to arrange publication the Gaon's commentary to the first two parts of the Shulchan Aruch.
 That on the Orach Chaim was published in Shklov in 1803.
+Ashkenazi published Mishnas Eliyahu and Hagahos Ha'gra, a series of commentaries from the Vilna Gaon on tractate Shekalim of the Jerusalem Talmud, along with Tiklin Chadtin, which included his own commentary on the tractate.
+These three texts have been incorporated into the Vilna Edition Shas version of tractate Shekalim.

-Ashkenazi also published his master's notes to the tractate Shekalim of the Jerusalem Talmud, with a commentary of his own, under the title Tiklin Chadtin (Minsk, 1812).
-Later he emigrated to Ottoman Syria and became the head of the German and Polish congregations of Safed and then of Jerusalem.
-He was there surnamed "Ashkenazi" (the "German"), a name applied to all Jews of German extraction, in contradistinction to the Sephardim, who came originally from Spain or Portugal.
+Later moved to Ottoman Syria and became the head of the German and Polish congregations of Safed and then of Jerusalem, earning the appellation "Ashkenazi" by the Sephardim, who came originally from Spain or Portugal, to emphasize his Eastern European origins.

-After a residence of several years in the Holy Land, Ashkenazi went to Europe as a ShaDaR (emissary of the rabbis), to collect alms for the poor Palestinian Jews residing at the Yishuv haYashan, and in that capacity he traveled through Lithuania and other parts of what was then Russian Empire.
+Several years after settling in Safed in 1810, Ashkenazi travelled to Lithuania and other parts of what was then Russian Empire to raise funds for the needs of the people and institutions of the Yishuv haYashan.